A physics-based model of swarming jellyfish: Methods

 \subsubsection{Orientation dynamics $\theta$}

 Jellyfish tend to orient themselves according to different stimuli but they are also subject to the eddy motion induced by their own swimming.
-The resulting turbulent eddies cause a certain angular drift $L$ which acts to reorient the jellyfish, so that $\dot{\theta}_j= L_j$.
-The resulting angular diffusion is a frequently observed phenomenon on the microscopic \cite{fier2018langevin, saragosti2012modeling} and even mesoscopic \cite{polin2009chlamydomonas} scale.
-Albeit the properties of this diffusion have not been investigated yet for jellyfish, we expect a stochastic approximation of local eddies to be valid.
+The resulting turbulent eddies cause a certain angular drift $L$ which acts to reorient the jellyfish, so that { $G(.)$ is the angular coupling function.} The angular diffusion according to $L_j$ is a frequently observed phenomenon on the microscopic \cite{fier2018langevin, saragosti2012modeling} and even mesoscopic \cite{polin2009chlamydomonas} scale.
+Although the properties of this diffusion have not been investigated yet for jellyfish, we expect a stochastic approximation of local eddies to be valid.
 This is because the reorientation is realized by eddies that remain, at least temporarily, attached to a jellyfish \cite{gemmell2015control, hoover2017quantifying} before they separate and may lead to communication among different individuals.

-Here, we model the phenomenon by a coloured noise \cite{uhlenbeck1930theory} which allows us to incorporate a simplistic version of correlations and inertial effects of rotation:
+Here, we model the phenomenon by a colored noise \cite{uhlenbeck1930theory} which allows us to incorporate a simplistic version of correlations and inertial effects of rotation:

-We assume that the resulting motion becomes more prominent when jellyfish search for prey, as individuals start to shuffle water towards their oral arms for filtration \cite{hays2012high, hansson1995behavioural, costello1995flow}.
+{The parameters $\lambda_{\theta}$ is a measure for the correlation time of the noise and $D$ is the strength of the white noise $\eta_j(t)$.
+Both, $\lambda_{\theta}$ and $D$ determine the strength of the angular diffusion.} We assume that the resulting motion becomes more prominent when jellyfish search for prey, as individuals start to shuffle water towards their oral arms for feeding purposes \cite{hays2012high, hansson1995behavioural, costello1995flow}.
 Thus, we allow for an increase of the noise intensity similar to the natural frequencies of agents: